A Single Customer View (SCV): Everything You Need to Know

 The History of Database Management Systems

-In the 1970s, companies began storing their customer data using relational database management (RDBM) systems.
+In the 1970s, when the internet was in its infancy, companies began storing their customer data using relational database management (RDBM) systems.
 These data warehouse systems allowed companies to store data as individual pieces of information in different fields (first name, last name, customer ID, etc.), and then access that data through SQL queries.
 As the popularity of computers continued to climb, this method of managing customer information became the standard and fueled better and more targeted marketing campaigns.

 The Need for a Single Customer View